-However, due to the coronavirus pandemic, filming has been put on pause for the time being.
+However, due to the coronavirus pandemic, filming had been put on pause.

 Speaking to ET, Sydney said: "They’re taking everything very seriously.
 They don’t want to put their crew or their cast or anyone involved in harm, so they just want to make sure they’re staying safe and healthy.
 And waiting for all of it to calm down.